AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 ---

-It’s up to the creativity of your deity (and the GM) to communicate as much as possible through the motions and gestures of your deity’s symbol.
-You don’t get visions or a voice from heaven, just some visual cue of what your deity would have you do (even if it’s not in your best interest).
+It's up to the creativity of your deity (and the GM) to communicate as much as possible through the motions and gestures of your deity's symbol.
+You don't get visions or a voice from heaven, just some visual cue of what your deity would have you do (even if it's not in your best interest).

 ### Level 1 Spells